MileHacker Logo

 Danga Bay Park

 A large waterfront recreational park.
-It includes landscaped gardens, a theme park (Danga Bay World), and various food and beverage outlets.
+It comprises landscaped gardens, a theme park (Danga Bay World), and a range of food and beverage outlets.
 Open daily, with free entry to the general park area.
 It furnishes an useful green space for city dwellers and visitors alike.

 Hutan Bandar MPJBT Town Forest

 An urban park with forests.
 It comprises walking trails, recreational facilities, and even a mini zoo.
-It acts as a green lung, creating a quiet environment and a connection to nature amidst the urban sprawl.
+It acts as a green lung, creating a quiet environment and a a connection with the outdoors amidst the urban sprawl.
 Open daily with free entry.
 It enables visitors to experience Johor Bahru's commitment to preserving some of its surroundings.

 Beaches & Waterways